wbrawner/SimpleMarkdown/README.md

 * Disable live preview in landscape mode
 * Disable preview tab for better performance in large files
 * Custom CSS for Markdown preview
+* Auto-scroll preview to match edit view in landscape mode

 ## Contributing